TJothiprakash/event-scheduling-app/README.md

 Session Schedule Management System
 Overview
 The Session Schedule Management System is a web-based application that helps users and administrators to schedule and manage sessions effectively.
-It provides user authentication, session scheduling, and admin features for better session management.
+It provides user authentication, session scheduling, and admin features for better session management

 Technologies Used
 Frontend: